 Book one of the three tours of Caves Albet i Noya

-2. Spanish wine royalty and one of the most acclaimed wineries in Europe – Torres
+2. One of the most acclaimed wineries in Europe – Torres

-Torres has been producing fine wine since the 70s and owns estates in several wine appellations beyond the Penedès including Priorat, Rioja and Rueda.
+Torres has been producing fine wines since the 70s and owns estates in several wine appellations beyond the Penedès including Priorat, Rioja and Rueda in Spain.
 One cannot visit the Penedès and not stop at Torres.
 Torres also owns land and wineries outside of Spain, namely Marimar Torres in Chile and California.
-The tours of the main Torres winery and estate in the Penedes include a ride on a train through the property with translations in all languages, and a wine tasting at the shop.
+The tours of the main Torres winery and estate in the Penedes include a ride on a train through the wine production area with translations in all languages, followed by a wine tasting at the shop.
 Read more about what to expect on a tour here.

-Tours are available from Monday to Friday at 11am, 1pm and 3:30pm, Saturday at 11:30am, 1pm and 3.30pm and Sunday and holidays at 11:30am from November to March and from Monday to Friday at 11am, 1pm and 3.30pm, Saturday at 1p, Sundays and holidays at 10.30am from April to October.
+Tours at the winery directly are available from Monday to Friday at 11am, 1pm and 3:30pm, Saturday at 11:30am, 1pm and 3.30pm and Sunday and holidays at 11:30am from November to March and from Monday to Friday at 11am, 1pm and 3.30pm, Saturday at 1p, Sundays and holidays at 10.30am from April to October.

-3. For a hand made genuine Cava family business – Gramona
+3. For a hand crafted Cava winery near Barcelona – Gramona

 Gramona is one of the smallest and most beautiful cellars in Sant Sadurni d’Anoia, the Cava’s Capital.
-Book a visit and they will guide you down several basement floors under the busy streets of the city and through the dark.
+Organise a visit and they will guide you down several basement floors under the busy streets of the city.

-They will finally lead you through silent aisles that are lined up with Cava bottles resting and waiting to be disgorged.
-It was one of the most fascinating, genuine and beautiful tours I have ever taken, especially because we got to see the manual disgorging of the bottles done live just for us, something which is not done in a lot of cava wineries anymore where everything is mechanised.
+You will be led through silent underground maze of alleys lined up with Cava bottles resting and waiting to be disgorged.
+It was one of the most fascinating, genuine and beautiful wine tours I have ever taken, especially because we got to see the manual disgorging of the bottles done live just for us, something which is not done in a lot of cava wineries anymore where everything is mechanised.
 Don’t forget to buy a bottle or two to take home for that special celebration.

 Gramona is a small and family-owned cava winery which does not run organised tours.
 They are happy to welcome you on a private tour.
 You can book directly with the winery here.
 Getting to Gramona is easy as the main cellar is located in the village of Sant Sadurni d’Anoia which can be reached via Rodalies train from Barcelona.
 The journey takes 45min and there are four trains every hour.

-4. High-end modern Cava – Agusti Torello Mata
+4. For a premium modern Cava near Barcelona – Agusti Torello Mata

 By any Catalan term Agusti Torello Mata is not a long term wine producer.
-Coming from a tailoring family, wanted to enter the wine industry from an early age.
-He opened the first ever wine lab in the 70s and then started the Cava Guild where he is Honorary President.
+Coming from a tailoring family, he wanted to enter the wine industry from an early age.
+He opened the first ever wine lab in the 70s and then started the Cava Guild where he is the Honorary President.

-5. Internationally acclaimed and pioneer in Cava – Codorniu
+5. For the pioneer Cava producer close to Barcelona – Codorniu

 The cellar and visitor center sit in a very famous building which is a good enough reason to visit.
-The building was designed by Gaudi contemporary Puig i Cadafalc.
-It is a great representation of Modernism and is worth a visit on their own.
+The building was designed by Gaudi contemporary Puig i Cadafalc and is a great representation of Modernism.
 Codorniu also produces wine under the Raimat brand and owns several other estates.

-6. For the largest Cava producer – Freixenet
+6. For the largest Cava producer near Barcelona – Freixenet

 The largest Cava producer and the brand name most commonly found outside of Spain is Freixenet.
 Selling over 100 million bottles a year, Freixenet have expanded into several other wine appellations and geographies after purchasing many other brands.

-7. For Cava with the best views and tradition – Cava Llopart
+7. For the vineyards near Barcelona with the best views and longest tradition – Cava Llopart

-After Codorniu decided to make sparkling wine or Methode Champenois, local winemakers followed.
+After Codorniu decided to make sparkling wine following the Methode Champenois, local winemakers followed.
 One of them was Cava Llopart, selling their first bottle in 1887 and are still using the same label today.

 You can book your Cava Llopart tour directly with the winery here.
 Cava Llopart opens Monday to Friday from 9am to 2pm and from 3pm to 7pm and on weekends and public holidays from 10am to 2pm.
 Tours are offered in English.
 There is no direct public transportation to the winery which is up on a hill so the best way to get there is by train from Barcelona to Sant Sadurni d’Anoia and then taking a taxi from the train station to the winery.

-8. For pioneer in biodynamic wines – Recaredo
+8. For the pioneer in biodynamic wines in Spain – Recaredo

 Recaredo does not offer organised tours but is open to private visits and tours booked directly via their contact form.

-9. For traditional Catalan life and heritage – Finca Viladellops
+9. For a traditional winery with heritage – Finca Viladellops

 This relatively new winery has a history dating back to 1877.
 Although they stopped producing wines, closing their cellar in 1980, they re-opened in 1999.